rubyforgood/pet-rescue/README.md

 The application has the following features:
 * Authentication for two user types - adopters and organization staff
 * Organization staff can perform CRUD actions on dogs on behalf of an organization
-* Active storage to allow image uploads and a bootstrap carousel for display
+* Active storage for image uploads
+* Amazon S3 for uploaded image hosting
 * Adopters can create, read and update their profile, which contains vetting information
-* Adopters can create adoption applications for a dog and view their application history/status
+* Adopters can create adoption applications for a dog and view their application history/status and withdraw from an application
-* Organization staff can review application requests for a dog, set a status, and keep ongoing notes
+* Organization staff can review application requests for a dog, set a status, keep ongoing notes, and revert a withdrawn application to active
 * Organization staff can create adoptions linking a dog with an adopter user
-* Organization staff can filter their applications and dogs to make searching easier
+* Organization staff can filter their dogs by name or application status to make searching easier
 * Mailer sends an email to organization staff for any new adoption requests on their dogs
 * Mailer sends admin an email when a new staff registration occurs
 * Mailer sends new adopters a welcome email
+* Mailer handles the contact form on the website
 * Authorizations to control the actions of users i.e. only adopters can apply to adopt dogs and only verified staff can carry out staff actions.
 * Forms make use of Stimulus Javascript framework to provide features like conditional fields and character counters.

-The whole site is styled using Bootstrap 5.
+* Styling is achieved using Bootstrap 5
+* Model associations and tables allow for scalability such that multiple organizations could operate under this application, each with control over their own dogs.

 **Gems and Installs**